VR-API-Integration/file-api-integration-examples/powershell/README.md

 See **Understanding configuration parameters** section to understand the meaning of each parameter.
 3. Run the **DownloadFiles.ps1** script.

-The script will download all the files specified in the configuration.
+The script will download all the files matching the configuration parameters.

 ## Understanding configuration parameters